yhoogstrate/flaimapper/README.md

 *	bowtie: [http://bowtie-bio.sourceforge.net/bowtie2/index.shtml](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 *	SubRead: [http://subread.sourceforge.net/](http://subread.sourceforge.net/)
 *	NovoAlign (<FONT COLOR='red'>commercial</FONT>): [http://www.novocraft.com/](http://www.novocraft.com/)
-*	CLC Bio (miRNA-seq module; <FONT COLOR='red'>commercial</FONT>):	 [http://www.clcbio.com/](http://www.clcbio.com/)
+*	CLC Bio (small RNA-Seq module; <FONT COLOR='red'>commercial</FONT>):	 [http://www.clcbio.com/](http://www.clcbio.com/)
-	*	Although we have used CLC for ouranalysis we **advise you not to use it** prior to FlaiMapper.
-The export function to SAM/BAM file aggregates all reads with an identical sequence.
-This aggregation cannot be undone and affects the peak-detection of FlaiMapper tramendously.
-We have solved this issue by writing a converter from CLC's tabular output into the SSLM format.
+	*	Although we have used CLC for our analysis, we **advise you not to use it** prior to FlaiMapper.
+Exporting to SAM/BAM file aggregates all reads with an identical sequence and exporting the tables doesn't provide the relative positions of the aligned reads.
+The SAM/BAM aggregation cannot be undone and affects the peak-detection of FlaiMapper tramendously.
+We have solved this issue by doing a first alignment round in CLC, to link the reads to their corresponding pre-cursor ncRNAs.
+We then apply a second alignment using MUSCLE (http://nar.oxfordjournals.org/content/32/5/1792.long), wrapped by a program called SSLM, to find the exact coordinates of the reads linked to their precursor.
+We wrote a program to converts the SSLM format into BAM to ensure compatibility with other tools.
+To convert MUSCLE's output as wrapped by SSLM (http://nar.oxfordjournals.org/content/32/5/1792.long) into BAM proceed with the following command(s):
-	Upon this SSLM format we wrote a separate coverter that at its turn is able to convert SSLM to BAM.
-To convert CLC's '*Annotated*' tabular files to BAM, export the '*Annotated*' tables and run the following commands:

-			clc2sslm "clc_table.txt" "output_sslm"

-			sslm2bam "output_sslm" output_unsorted.bam
+			sslm2sam "output_sslm" -m ncrnadb09.gtf -o output_unsorted.sam

+			samtools view -h -bS output_unsorted.sam > output_unsorted.bam

 			samtools sort output_unsorted.bam output